 They fluctuate as currency value is determined by a series of supply and demand factors, including trade flows, tourism, interest rates, rates of inflation, political stability, and speculation.

-For example, if interest rates are increased substantially, in Japan, demand for Japanese yen will increase as people will invest money in the Japanese currency to take advantage of the interest rate increase and make money.
+For example, if interest rates are increased substantially, in Japan, demand for the Japanese Yen will increase as people will invest money in the Japanese currency to take advantage of the interest rate increase and make money.
 If interest rates fall, the opposite consequence is highly likely to occur.

 Therefore, governments attempt to control various factors to ensure exchange rates are at a level that will help their respective economies grow.
 A delicate balance often has to be struck.